Pre-Surgery and Post Gastric Sleeve Surgery Nutrition: How Will Bariatric Procedures Affect Your Diet?

 - There are also “bulk buy” food stores and a lack of outdoor activity because we’re obsessed with Netflix watching, computer games and/or social media

-- These factors and other lifestyle and meal habit changes have led to national epidemic of OBESITY in Australia
+- These factors and other lifestyle and meal habit changes have led to a national epidemic of OBESITY in Australia

 Unfortunately, it’s not as easy to lose weight as it is to gain weight.